Dolophine/Methadose (Methadone) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Chocolate chip cookies (methadone or heroin combined with MDMA)

-In 2013, there were 3.9 million total prescriptions written for methadone and according to findings from the 2016 National Survey on Drug Use and Health, 18.7 million people (or 6.9 percent of the population) reported abusing prescription drugs like methadone in the past year.
+In 2013, there were 3.9 million total prescriptions written for methadone and according to findings from the 2018 National Survey on Drug Use and Health, 19.9 million Americans (ages 12 or older) misused prescription pain relievers in the past year.
+About 256,000 individuals reported misusing methadone in the past year.

 Despite the physical and psychological dangers of abusing prescription drugs like methadone, many people find themselves physically dependent and addicted to their medication.

 Methadone is typically prescribed on a long-term basis but it should always be used under the close supervision of a doctor.
 The misuse of this drug can begin as an intentional or unintentional act and may include:

 - Taking methadone with other drugs or alcohol

 Although certain risk factors do come into play, anyone can become addicted to methadone.
 Historically, methadone abuse occurs predominantly among Caucasian individuals, affecting males and females of various age groups.
 It is also a concern among high school students in the U.S.

 Struggling with methadone addiction?
 We can help.